John Polson

 John Polson (born 6 September 1965) is an Australian actor, director and founder of Tropfest.

-As an actor, Polson's best known role is probably starring opposite Russell Crowe and Jack Thompson in The Sum of Us (1994).
+Polson is perhaps best known for his role starring opposite Russell Crowe and Jack Thompson in The Sum of Us (1994).

 In February 2001, Polson attended the 12th Yubari International Fantastic Film Festival in Hokkaidō, Japan, where his film Siam Sunset won the Minami Toshiko Award.
 In 2005 he directed the film Hide and Seek, which achieved number one box-office status in America.
 He also directed the feature film Tenderness starring Russell Crowe and Laura Dern, which was released in 2009.

 Polson is the creative founder of Tropfest, the world's largest short film festival.
 In 2007, Tropfest partnered with the Tribeca Film Festival to present Tropfest@Tribeca in Battery Park.
-He is also a talented saxophone player.
+He is also a saxophone player.
 At the APRA Music Awards of 2013, Screen Music Awards ceremony he was presented with the International Achievement Award.